-Recently, public attention has increasingly focused on Social Security's long-range financial problems.
-According to the most recent report of the Social Security trustees, the program will not have enough money to pay all benefits when due by the fifth decade of this century.
-A wide variety of possible reforms have been proposed to eliminate all or a portion of Social Security's long-range financial deficit.
+Public attention increasingly has focused on Social Security's long-range financial problems.
+According to the most recent report of the Social Security trustees, by the fourth decade of this century the program will not have enough money to pay all benefits when due.
+A wide variety of possible reforms has been proposed to eliminate or reduce Social Security's long-range financial deficit.

-Among these proposed reforms is reducing or eliminating benefits for wealthy and/or high-income participants and beneficiaries, generally characterized as "means testing."
+Among these proposed reforms is reducing or eliminating benefits for wealthy and/or high-income participants and beneficiaries, generally called "means testing."
 Advocates of means testing note that reducing or eliminating benefits for those whose income or assets exceed certain thresholds would help preserve Social Security as a safety net for those who truly need it.